wabain/git-fold/README.md

 particular, when tweaking work in progress it is  very often desirable to backport a change *as far as possible* without creating merge conflicts, since that point usually corresponds to the point where the relevant change was introduced.
-The goal of git entropy is to make that workflow as painless as possible.
+The goal of git fold is to make that workflow as painless as possible.

-git entropy is inspired by Mercurial's [absorb](https://gregoryszorc.com/blog/2018/11/05/absorbing-commit-changes-in-mercurial-4.8/) command.
+This project is inspired by Mercurial's [absorb](https://gregoryszorc.com/blog/2018/11/05/absorbing-commit-changes-in-mercurial-4.8/) command.

 ## Roadmap

-git entropy is ready for experimental use.
+git fold is ready for experimental use.
 At this stage, users should expect to inspect each proposed diff before confirming the changes, and should be familiar with using the [reflog](https://git-scm.com/docs/git-reflog) to revert unwanted changes that are inadvertently approved.

-A number of enhancements are expected before git entropy will be recommended for general use:
+A number of enhancements are expected before git fold will be recommended for general use:

 * More support for diffs that only add lines is needed.
 Currently, additions